itskpalusa/School-Library-Database-Application/README.md

 A python and sqlite3 based database application for a school library.

-Can also choose to use a pure SQL based application as of right now.
-Since the base applications on both ends have been created, I am in the process of trying to merge the two data to create a full Python GUI to communicate with a SQL database.
-So far they aren't exactly cooperation.
+Can also choose to use a pure SQL based application, but how's that fun?
+___

 ##### Topic: Develop a database program to manage the issuance of books at a school library.
 Give the school a name.
 The program must be able to complete a minimum of the following tasks: